lryz0612/LianRenZong.github.io/_pages/about.md

 ## News

 * Mar.
 2020: A paper titled "Rule-interposing deep reinforcement learning based energy management strategy for power-split hybrid electric vehicle" is accepted by journal **Energy**.

+* May.
+2020: A paper titled "Cross-type transfer for deep reinforcement learning based hybrid electric vehicle energy management" is accepted by journal ** IEEE Transactions on Vehicular Technology **.